GaijinEntertainment/DagorEngine/prog/gameLibs/daRg/_doc/animations.rst

 * ``AnimProp.fillColor`` - Fill color (for boxes, frames)
 * ``AnimProp.borderColor`` - Border color

+Colors are interpolated in Oklch (polar Oklab), so lightness, chroma and hue advance in perceptually even steps and hue takes the shorter way around the wheel.
+An achromatic endpoint (white, black, grey) borrows the other endpoint's hue.
+Alpha is interpolated on its own, without premultiplying the color.

 **Rendering**

 * ``AnimProp.opacity`` - Element opacity (0.0 - 1.0)